Foalz/elevator_sketch/README.md

 #include "Arduino.h"

 Display::Display(int pins[7]){
-  \\Sets all the pins as OUTPUT, in this constructor, we need to pass the list
+  //Sets all the pins as OUTPUT, in this constructor, we need to pass the list
-  \\of pins we will connect to the digital pins (except for ground). for (int i = 0; i < 7; i++){
+  //of pins we will connect to the digital pins (except for ground). for (int i = 0; i < 7; i++){
     pinMode(pins[i], OUTPUT);
   }